tb818/BEEM136/README.md

 python -m venv .venv
 source .venv/Scripts/activate

 # Install specified Python packages.
-This may take some time for
+This may take some time.
 pip install -r requirements.txt

 Then, open beem136_tb818_legal_aid_ew.ipynb as a Jupyter Notebook and amend the project root to the relevant working directory.
 Subsequent paths are well-defined.